FreshCodeJourney/Calculator/README.md

 # Calculator
-I build the Calculator using javascript, html and css.

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 # Installation